UST Growling Tigers basketball: 2010s

 UST made it to the Finals for the third time in four years after defeating the 2014 champions, the NU Bulldogs in the Final Four.
 NU has been the Tigers' semifinal opponent for the third time in the last four years.
 The Growling Tigers became the fifth team in UAAP history to reach the Finals after missing the playoffs in the previous season.
 FEU defeated UST in three games to win their 20th championship and their first after a decade.
-The Tigers who were facing FEU in the finals for the first time since 1979 won both games against them in the eliminations.
+The Tigers who were facing FEU in the Finals for the first time since 1979 won both games against them in the eliminations.
 Kevin Ferrer and Ed Daquioag were selected to the Mythical team during the presentation of awards for Season 78.

 Another former Glowing Goldie was tapped to be the new head coach of the Growling Tigers beginning in the 2016 season.
-Controversies hounded the team immediately after the 2015 season ended which prompted Dela Cruz to step down and be replaced by Boy Sablan, who was a teammate of Pido Jarencio in the 1980s.
-The ill-prepared Tigers who lost Ferrer, Daquioag and Abdul to graduation only managed to win three games to record their worst win–loss record in the Final Four era.
+Controversies hounded the team immediately after the 2015 season ended which prompted Dela Cruz to step down and be replaced by Boy Sablan, who was a teammate of Jarencio in the 1980s.
+The ill-prepared Tigers who lost Ferrer, Daquioag, and Abdul to graduation only managed to win three games to record their worst win–loss record in the Final Four era.

 The Tigers sank further when they almost went winless in 2017.
 The team went on a 17-game losing streak that dated back from the second round of the previous season.
-Their lone win, which has become UST's worst record eclipsed their 2–12 season in 1989.
-Sablan was terminated at the end of the season.
+Their lone win has become UST's worst record, eclipsing their 2–12 season in 1989 and causing Sablan's termination of contract at the end of the year.

 When champion coach Aldin Ayo announced his resignation from La Salle in December 2017, talks of his transfer to UST went abuzz.
 He eventually confirmed his appointment in January through a post on his social media account.
 During the elimination rounds, the Tigers' key players suffered injuries with Steve Akomo getting a concussion and CJ Cansino tearing his left ACL, causing both to bow out of the 2018 season.
 They were fourth in the standings at one point during the second round, but they lost all four of their remaining games to crash out of the Final Four and finish sixth with a 5–9 record.

 The Growling Tigers overcame two semifinal do-or-die matches to reach the 2019 Finals against the undefeated Ateneo Blue Eagles.
-They ended the eliminations having the same 8–6 record of FEU, but were ranked lower at fourth place due to an inferior -6 quotient.
+They ended the eliminations having the same 8–6 record of FEU but were ranked lower at fourth place due to an inferior -6 quotient.
 They defeated the Tamaraws, 81–71 in a knockout match and then took down the second-seeded UP Fighting Maroons in two games in the second stage of the stepladder playoffs.
 They were then swept by Ateneo in their best-of-three championship series.
 Soulémane Chabi Yo was named season MVP, while Mark Nonoy won the Rookie of the Year award.